yiliu1998/yiliu1998.github.io/index.md

 </p>

 <p>
 I am funded by the NCSU & Duke <a href="https://statistics.sciences.ncsu.edu/graduate/support/nhlbi/" target="_blank">NHLBI T32 training grant</a> and work as a Biostatistics Fellow at Duke Clinical Research Institute <a href="https://dcri.org/" target="_blank">(DCRI)</a>.
+I am also honored to receive the generous two-year (2025–2026) support from the Merck Research Fellowship, awarded for outstanding research performance in biomedical statistics.
 In the summer of 2024, I participated in the <a href="https://cfar.duke.edu/front-page/2024-quan-methods-summer-intern-profiles" target="_blank">Quantitative Methods Internship in HIV/AIDS Research</a>, Duke University.
 </p>

 <p>